oneeve8/kobble-data/content/Tutorial2.md

 You will learn how to stream an archived book

-You will alslearn how to share a channel or track
+You will also learn how to share a channel or track

-You will also learn some basic Markdown syntax, including:
+You will learn some basic Markdown syntax, including:

 1. How to add an image to a Markdown File,